 Prior to welding, it is essential to clearly define the welding specifications, which typically encompass the strength of the weld (such as penetration requirements, pore control requirements, crack control requirements, etc.), appearance (including flatness of the weld, oxidation level, depth-width ratio, etc.), and air tightness (withstanding air pressure).

-Welds need to meet the following two recent quality requirements:
+Welds must adhere to the following critical quality criteria:

-• The weld width and depth must meet the requirements of welding specifications and welding strength.
+The weld width and depth must strictly conform to the welding specifications and meet the required welding strength.
+This ensures proper fusion and load-bearing capacity of the welded joint.

 The following figure shows different welding defects: